AntJanus/WebDevelopment.META/Book/4-Better Developer/4-programming-myths.md

 In truth, developers will try to persuade you that THEIR setup is better.
 It's just something we do.
 I use VIM, I recommend it, it's a wonderful experience.
 But I've used Sublime Text as well as many IDEs and they all work well.
 In fact, the difference in productivity was the setup of these editors, not the editors themselves.

 There was recently a discussion about how Eclipse (a popular Java/C++/anything IDE) is slow; however, with some adjustments, it's an incredibly fast and wonderful editor.
-VIM experienced a rebirth when people realized that about 50 lines of configuration (not a lot, trust me) and some plugins could make the editor extremely powerful.
+VIM experienced a rebirth when people realized that about 50 lines of configuration (not a lot, trust me) and some plugins could make the editor extremely powerful *and* user-friendly.
 Emacs is the same situation.

 So it's really up to you to know what works.
 All I can recommend is that you learn as much about your editor as possible and adjust it to your specific needs.
 Look up how to customize it, what plugins can help you out, and how to make it as speedy as possible.
 That will definitely help you in getting bogged down.